Answer:

 For more in-depth legal counsel, phone or office consultations are available for a flat fee for up to 40 minutes.

 - Permanent Residency: If you are already married and prefer to bypass the adjustment of status process, the Spouse Visa offers a more straightforward path to permanent residency.
 This ensures that you can settle into your new life together without additional hurdles or delays, providing peace of mind as you navigate your future together.
+The immediate residency status can also facilitate access to benefits and services that are essential for establishing a new home, such as healthcare and employment opportunities.
+Additionally, the Spouse Visa can provide a sense of security, allowing couples to focus on their relationship and family without the looming uncertainty of immigration status.

 For a more in-depth exploration of these visa options, visit our detailed article here: K-1 Visa vs. Spouse Visa: Which One Is Right for You?.
 This resource will equip you with the knowledge needed to make an informed decision and confidently navigate the visa application process!